tony-ist/EzBot/README.md

 1. Copy your Google API credentials into credentials folder.
 2. Add `GOOGLE_APPLICATION_CREDENTIALS="credentials/your-credentials.json"` to `.env` file.
 3. Create database and user in mongodb
-4. Configure your guild (discord server) id, client (bot) id, Discord API token, dbConnectionUrl and dbName in config.json.
+4. Configure your guild (discord server) id, client (bot) id`, Discord API token, dbConnectionUrl and dbName in config.json.
 (You can `npm start` and then stop app to create config.json)
 5. `npm install`
 6. `npm start`
 7. `npx simple-git-hooks` to set up .git/hooks